libremfg/rhize-docs/content/use-cases/genealogy.md

 )
 ```

-The intro of this document provides an interactive example of an Echarts tree.
 We've also embedded Echarts in Grafana workspaces to make interactive dashboards for forward and reverse genealogies:

 {{< bigFigure